genFD/code-journey-intro/readme.md

 This repo attempts to showcase my journey from learning programming concepts and building simple and small projects to writing a production-grade full-stack application, using some of the best resources out there.

-🎯 The goal is to serve as a collection of notes from courses I've been taking and projects I've built that can be referenced in order to :
+🎯 The goal is to serve as a collection of projects I've built and notes from courses I've been taking which can be referenced in order to :

 - Review a concept
 - Look up a solution to a problem